To ask Her Majesty’s Government what assessment they have made of the operation of local democracy in the United Kingdom during the COVID-19 pandemic.

 I declare my interest as set out in the register.
 Local councils have had considerable success in bringing in rough sleepers and finding beds to protect them from Covid-19.
 Even in normal times, the process can be particularly challenging when helping entrenched rough sleepers, so all this is to be applauded.
 But what are the Government planning to do to sustain and build on this achievement?

 I first congratulate Westminster City Council, which my noble friend led with such distinction, in its response to getting rough sleepers off the street.
-Some 90%—5,300 of rough sleepers—are now in accommodation.
+Some 90% of rough sleepers—5,300—are now in accommodation.
 The plan called for by the noble Lord, Lord Bird, was big and bold.
 The Secretary of State has announced 6,000 supported homes for vulnerable rough sleepers, which really does give a symbol of hope and opportunity, along with £433 million government funding for 3,300 homes to be made available in the next six months.
 This is a once-in-a-generation opportunity to end rough sleeping.

 Clearly, one of the biggest differentiators between local councils’ and government’s ability to deliver services is the quality of digital infrastructure, skills and understanding.
 What extra support is the Minister giving, both to the local digital team that works in his department doing vital work and sharing resources, and to the local councils themselves?